ioggstream/python-course/connexion-101/README.md

 The workshop requires:

 - internet connection
-- access online tools that we’ll use to design the API
+- access online tools that we'll use to design the API
 - customizable python3 intepreter

 Sources, docker-compose and further materials